codepath/android_guides/ActionBar-Tabs-with-Fragments.md

 ### Styling Tabs

+The easiest way to style the ActionBar tabs is using the nifty [Android ActionBar Style Generator](http://jgilfelt.github.io/android-actionbarstylegenerator/).
+This utility will allow you to easily drop-in a new skin for the ActionBar.

-Styling the ActionBar requires using the [[Styles|Styles and Themes]] system for declaring the look of the ActionBar and tabs.
+Doing a custom styling of the ActionBar requires using the [[Styles|Styles and Themes]] system for declaring the look of the ActionBar and tabs more manually.
 We can tweak the styles of these by building a custom theme in the `res/values-v14/styles.xml`:

 ```xml
 <style name="MyTheme" parent="android:Theme.Holo.Light.DarkActionBar">